Paulemann/service.vdr.helper/README.md

 Alternatively, the MAC address  of the PVR backend system can be configured in the PVR client addon (pvr.vdr.vnsi) to send a WoL signal when the addon is in use.

-The addon was developed with the intention to use it with a VDR backend system and VDR VNSI client addon on kodi.
+The addon was developed with the intention to use it with a VDR backend system and VDR VNSI Client addon on kodi.
 However, the addon is not VDR specific.
 If you configure an addon id other than the default pvr.vdr.vnsi you can use it with any other addon that you prefer to be disabled during system idle time.